 Upgrading would be a challenge whichever RC version we would upgrade to because of the current mix between original and Redmine specific code.

-#10 Updated by Jean-Baptiste Barth almost 4 years ago
+#10 Updated by Jean-Baptiste Barth about 4 years ago

 Hooking in RedCloth4 is also challenging.
 I should have updated the issue before, but Redmine specific code to handle shortcuts (issues, commit, docs, etc.), "toc", "include" or macros isn't as easy to integrate in the native version.